 |Dimensions||1 x 1.5 x 1 inches (2.54 x 3.8 x 2.54 cm)|

 Very few earbuds in this price range are content to deliver an inconspicuous-looking model that just sound good.
 Sony comes to mind, but then again Sony is a global giant that really doesn’t feel the need to remind you who it is.
 Skullcandy is not like this.

-Which isn’t really a bad thing, there’s certainly a market for this flashy design.
-And if you like what Skullcandy has to offer but prefer a more minimalistic design you can sort of achieve a compromise by opting for the black version.
+This isn’t really a bad thing, there’s certainly a market for this flashy design.
+And if you like what Skullcandy has to offer but prefer a more minimalistic design, you can sort of achieve a compromise by opting for the black version.
 It’ll still have more than half a dozen of Skullcandy logos on it that can make you feel like a walking-talking-advertisement, but hey, they’re 20 bucks.

 The straight cable helps avoid tangles to some extent, but we can’t in good conscience call it tangle-free just because of how thin it is.
 Although you could praise the cable for its addition of a gold-plated 3.5 mm plug.

 Speaking of cables, these earbuds also feature an in-line remote with a push-to-talk microphone.
 In addition to one of the many Skullcandy logos, the remote has only one button that you can use to pause, play, take calls and operate the mic.
 For what it’s worth, the microphone isn’t half bad, at least not for this price.
 It has good sensitivity and does an okay job of isolating your voice.
 We would have liked to see a volume control option on the remote, but we can’t really complain.